Summary

-That is exactly what Claude Cowork brings to the table.
-Launched by Anthropic as part of its Claude desktop application, Cowork is an agentic computer-use feature that turns Claude from a chatbot into a full-blown desktop assistant.
-It can control your mouse and keyboard, run scripts, browse the web for research, and work autonomously on multi-step tasks while you grab a coffee.
+Claude Cowork provides precisely this capability.
+Released by Anthropic as part of its Claude desktop application, Cowork is an agentic computer-use feature that converts Claude from a chatbot into a fully featured desktop assistant.
+It can control the mouse and keyboard, execute scripts, browse the web for research, and operate autonomously on multi-step tasks.

-In this guide, we are going to walk through three distinct methods for creating professional PowerPoint presentations using Claude Cowork — from fully hands-off computer use, to programmatic generation with the python-pptx library, to structured outlines you refine yourself.
-We will build four real-world presentation decks step by step, explore advanced techniques like data-driven automation, and compare Cowork against every major AI presentation tool on the market.
+This guide examines three distinct methods for creating professional PowerPoint presentations using Claude Cowork: fully hands-off computer use, programmatic generation with the python-pptx library, and structured outlines refined manually.
+Four real-world presentation decks are built step by step, advanced techniques such as data-driven automation are explored, and Cowork is compared with every major AI presentation tool currently available.

-Whether you are a startup founder rehearsing a pitch, a consultant assembling a quarterly business review, or an engineer explaining system architecture to stakeholders, this guide will fundamentally change how you build presentations.
+Whether the reader is a startup founder rehearsing a pitch, a consultant assembling a quarterly business review, or an engineer explaining system architecture to stakeholders, this guide will alter the process of presentation creation substantially.

 Prerequisites and Setup